Avaiga/taipy/INSTALLATION.md

 The development version of Taipy GUI is updated daily with changes from the Taipy R&D and external contributors that we praise for their input.

-This development version of Taipy GUI can be installed using _pip_ and _git_:
+The development version of Taipy GUI can be installed using _pip_ and _git_:

 ```console
 $ pip install git+https://git@github.com/Avaiga/taipy-gui
 ```